sebanc/linuxloops/Readme.md

--c, --custom-packages					(list of additional packages to be installed - space separated) -C, --custom-script					(bash script that should be run at the end of the install process) -k, --kernel-parameters					(specific kernel parameters to be applied - space separated) -d, --declarative <config_file_path>			(Use a declarative configuration file) -m, --custom-mirror <mirror details>			(Add a custom mirror according to the below format:
+-c, --custom-packages					(list of additional packages to be installed - space separated) -C, --custom-script					(bash script that should be run at the end of the install process) -k, --kernel-parameters					(specific kernel parameters to be applied - space separated) -m, --custom-mirror <mirror details>			(Add a custom mirror according to the below format:
 							<repository>*<mirror>
 							ex: Arch*https://mirrors.kernel.org/archlinux)
--p, --user-password-for-encryption			(Use user account password for encryption) -l, --list						(List available distributions and environments) -ll, --list-locales					(List available locales)
+-p, --user-password-for-encryption			(Use user account password for encryption) -g, --grub-hide						(Hide the GRUB Bootloader)
+-G, --generate-declarative-config <config_file_path>	(Generate a declarative configuration file) -d, --apply-declarative-config <config_file_path>	(Use a declarative configuration file) -l, --list						(List available distributions and environments) -lb, --list-btrfs					(Confirms if btrfs is supported for chosen distribution/version) -ld, --list-distributions				(List available distributions) -le, --list-environments				(List available environments for chosen distribution/version) -ll, --list-locales					(List available locales)
 -lk, --list-keymaps					(List available keymaps)
--lt, --list-timezones					(List available timezones) -h, --help						(Display this menu)
+-ln, --list-nvidia					(Confirms if nvidia proprietary driver is supported for chosen distribution/version) -ls, --list-surface					(Confirms if Surface devices patches are supported for chosen distribution/version) -lt, --list-timezones					(List available timezones) -lv, --list-versions					(List available versions for chosen distribution) -h, --help						(Display this menu)
 ```

-The only mandatory parameters are: the distribution, the environment and the destination.
-Use the below command to list available distributions and environments:
+The main parameters are: the distribution, the version, the environment and the destination.
+Use the below command to list available distributions, versions and environments:
 `sudo -E bash ~/bin/linuxloops -l`

 As an example:
-`sudo -E bash ~/bin/linuxloops -distro Ubuntu -env Plasma/Full -dst /dev/sdX -e` will install Ubuntu with the complete kde environment on the drive /dev/sdX with encryption.
+`sudo -E bash ~/bin/linuxloops -distro Ubuntu -ver 24.04 -env Plasma/Full -dst /dev/sdX -e` will install Ubuntu with the complete kde environment on the drive /dev/sdX with encryption.
-`sudo -E bash ~/bin/linuxloops -distro Arch -env Cinnamon -dst ~/arch.img -s 30 -S` will install Arch with the cinnamon desktop environment and linux-surface patches in a 30 GB image located at /home/username/arch.img.
+`sudo -E bash ~/bin/linuxloops -distro Arch -ver Current -env Cinnamon -dst ~/arch.img -s 30 -S` will install Arch with the cinnamon desktop environment and linux-surface patches in a 30 GB image located at /home/username/arch.img.

 ### Declarative mode

 Have a look at the declarative configuration examples available here:
 [Declarative configuration examples][Declarative configuration examples]

-The only mandatory parameters are: the distribution, the environment and the destination.
+The main parameters are: the distribution, the version and the environment.
 Use the below command to list available distributions and environments:
 `sudo -E bash ~/bin/linuxloops -l`

 Create your own declarative configuration and run the below command to start the install: